Wang Xiaohong: Early life and education

 In August 1993, he was appointed deputy chief and deputy party secretary of Fuzhou Municipal Public Security Bureau.
 Since February 1998, he was promoted to chief of Fuzhou Municipal Public Security Bureau and then chief of Zhangzhou Municipal Public Security Bureau.
+While serving as the director of the Zhangzhou Municipal Public Security Bureau, Wang Xiaohong employed external police forces to dismantle a triad organization headed by Lü Qitai in Xiangcheng District.

 In May 2002, he became deputy director of Fujian Provincial Public Security Department.
 In September 2011, he was appointed as the deputy mayor of Xiamen and chief of Xiamen Municipal Public Security Bureau.
+During that period, he oversaw the investigation of the 2013 Xiamen bus fire case.

-Career in Henan
+Henan

-In August 2013, became assistant governor Henan and director of Henan Provincial Public Security Department.
-In December 2014, he became deputy governor Henan.
+In August 2013, he became assistant governor of Henan and director of Henan Provincial Public Security Department.
+In November 2013, he was appointed as the political commissar of the Armed Police Force of Henan Province and the first secretary of the Party Committee.
+In December 2014, he became deputy governor of Henan.